CAMK Medal

 Medal of the Nicolaus Copernicus Astronomical Center

-The Medal of the Nicolaus Copernicus Astronomical Center was established in 2010 by the Scientific Council of the Center.
-It is awarded to distinguished scientists in recognition of their contribution to the development of the Copernicus Center.
+The Nicolaus Copernicus Astronomical Center Medal (CAMK Medal) is a prestigious award established in 2010 by the Scientific Council of CAMK PAN.
+It honors individuals whose exceptional scientific achievements or significant support have contributed to the development and international recognition of the Center.

 Laureates: